Amos Yong

 Amos Yong (楊偉明; born July 26, 1965) is a Malaysian-American Pentecostal theologian and Professor of Theology and Mission at Fuller Theological Seminary.
 He has been Dean of School of Theology and School of Intercultural Studies at Fuller Seminary, since July 1, 2019.

 Biography

-A licensed minister in the Assemblies of God, Yong was born in Malaysia and immigrated to the United States.
+Yong was born in Malaysia and immigrated to the United States.
 His Ph.D. from Boston University is in religion and theology, and he has a B.A. from Bethany College, an M.A. from Western Evangelical Seminary, and an M.A. from Portland State University.
 He was the J. Rodman Williams Professor of Theology and Dean at Regent University School of Divinity (Virginia Beach, VA) until June 2014.
 Since July 1, 2014, Yong has been Professor of Theology & Mission at Fuller Theological Seminary and director of the Fuller Theological Seminary's Center for Missiological Research.
 He was Dean of School of Theology and School of Intercultural Studies at Fuller Seminary, effective July 1, 2019.

 Amos came to Fuller Theological Seminary in 2014 as a Professor of Missions and was named the Dean for the School of Intercultural Studies in 2019.